Polprzewodnikowy/N64FlashcartMenu/README.md

 * 64DD covers: 129x112
 * Japanese covers: 112x158

-Each file must be named according to the 2 letter ROM ID, or 3 letter ROM ID including media type. i.e. for GoldenEye 2 letters, this would be `GE.png`. i.e. for GoldenEye 3 letters, this would be `NGE.png`.
+Each file must be named according to the 2, 3, 4 letter ROM ID including media type. i.e. for GoldenEye 2 letters, this would be `GE.png`. i.e. for GoldenEye 3 letters, this would be `NGE.png`. i.e. for GoldenEye 4 letters, this would be `NGEE.png`.
 You can download these boxart packs:

 * [Japan Boxart](https://mega.nz/file/KyJR0B6B#ERabLautAVPaqJTIdBSv4ghbudNhK7hnEr2ZS1Q6ub0)